Conduct of Funeral Procession During COVID-19

 In addition, many families have opted for a 3 days funeral.
 The usual duration of a wake range between 3 to 7 days.
 However, given the circumstances, things have changed.
 We strongly encourage grieving families to keep the duration short.
 This is to minimize the attendance of guests.
 We are looking forward to the opening of Phase Three, where a larger crowd size is permitted.
 Nevertheless, let’s not let down our gut.
 It’s important to adhere to safe distancing measures.
 Constant checks help to ensure that funeral service providers follow the rules and regulations set out by NEA.
 It is crucial to work hand in hand to combat this COVID-19.
 We work in the interest of everyone.

 Coping With New Measures Meted Out

 In addition, funeral service providers should guide families on the DOs & DON’Ts.
-In time of distress, safe distancing shall not be compromised.
+In the time of distress, safe distancing shall not be compromised.
 This is crucial so as not to breach any rules.
 Being properly masked up is compulsory.
-It is a common sight to see sanitizers being used every now and then.
+It is a common sight to see sanitisers being used every now and then.
 In the coming days, we hope to see families being well prepared for a funeral in the midst of this period.
-In conclusion, funeral procession is easy if the guidelines are properly adhere to.
+In conclusion, a funeral procession is easy if the guidelines are properly adhered to.
 Let us all be vigilant.
 Stay safe.
-Keep a distance.
+Keep distance.
 It is all for the benefit of everyone.
 We are sure this ordeal will be over soon.
 Stay positive.